kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 kfctl.sh apply all
 ```

-This will be implemented by the golang version (ie: remove .sh).
+This is now implemented by the golang version

 ## Requirements